Intro to "House Flipping; Calculate your Net Profit"

 Buy, renovate and resale; is it a good investment?

-Renovating for profit, also known as flipping a house, involves buying a property, renovating it and selling it at higher price to make a profit.
-It is an activity that has been highly mediatized lately with TV shows dedicated to the subject, where successful transactions are exposed using simplified math.
-However, flipping houses is a risky activity that can be demanding with time and energy, without necessarily making big returns.
-That's why it is important to calculate its potential profitability before getting oneself in such a project.
+Renovating for profit, also known as flipping, involves buying a property, renovating it, and selling it shortly after at a higher price making a profit.
+It is an activity that has been recently highly mediatized with many different TV shows dedicated to the subject.
+On the shows, successful transactions are exposed using simplified math.
+However, flipping is a risky activity that can be demanding in time and energy, without any guarantee of making big returns.
+That's why it is important to calculate the potential profitability before getting into such a project.

-On top of evaluating its net profitability, you always have to take into consideration the opportunity cost.
+On top of evaluating the net profitability, you always have to take into consideration the opportunity cost.
 A return that turns out to be equivalent to what you would get from the stock market is not necessarily worth it.
 Investing your money in the stock market requires little personal effort, and it frees your time to work on other potential income.
 To avoid wasting time and money in a low yielding project, the first step is to know all the expenses involved.

 Investment and expenses when flipping a property

-The idea of renovating to cash a profit follows the market principle where you buy a good, improve it and resell it at higher price than its total cost.
-However, a real estate property is not a liquid asset, there is no incoming cash flow before the sale and its purchase requires a high investment.
+The idea of renovating to cash a profit follows the market principle of buying a product, improving it, and reselling it at higher price shortly after.
+However, a real estate property is not a liquid asset, there is no incoming cash flow before its resale, and its purchase requires a high investment.

 The first major disbursement you will need when flipping a property is the cash down on the mortgage balance.
-Banks will rarely finance 100% of the real estate value, but rather 80% to 95%, which signify a first deposit of at least five digits.
-In addition, there are other expenses related to the purchase of a property, such as its inspection, notary fees and the transfer tax and the inspection.
+Banks will rarely finance 100% of the real estate value, but rather 80% to 95%, which can signify a first deposit of at least five digits.
+In addition, there are other expenses related to the purchase of a property, such as its inspection, notary fees and the transfer tax.

-Only after covering these initial costs will the expenses start on the project renovations.
-There are two types of renovation expenses on the residential property: the cost of repairs and the cost of improvements.
+Only after covering these initial costs will the renovation expenses begin.
+There are two types of renovation expenses on a residential property: the cost of repairs and the cost of improvements, two very different things.